SOlaCoder005/coca-women-wellness/README.md

 ## Section 4: Technologies Used

-    In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
--	AI – for logo, used RGB color mode as its more compatible with digital formatting
--	PS -for color balance
--	InD – for logo text
+Please find below a list of all the technologies that have been used to help build this website.
--	Ref it – to reference my sources for acknowledgement section
+-	Adobe Illustrator (AI): This was used to design my logo for the website.
--	Google Drive
+-	Adobe Photoshop (PS): This was used to help design my logo for the website and also select specific colour values that form the colour scheme of the website.
+-	Adobe InDesign – This was used to help design my logo for the website.
+Specifically, this software was used to align and apply the ‘coca Women Welless’ name to the logo once it was created through AI.
+-	[Cite This for Me]( https://www.citethisforme.com/): This was primarily used to cite the websites and resources I referred to help build the site.
+-	Google Drive: This was mainly used to backup my repo once saved to my local drive.
--	Pintrest -hosted my mood board for colour schemes (include live link to board)
+-	[Pinterest]( https://www.pinterest.co.uk/feli_fierce/cww_website_colourtheme/): An application where I collated visuals for my mood board for the website’s colour schemes (include live link to board).
--	Youtube – For Tutorials
--	Bootstrap
--	VS Code
--	GitPod
--	GitHub
--	Dillinger (Markdown complier tool)
+-	Youtube: Referred to for useful coding and UXD tips and tutorials
+-	[Bootstrap.com]( https://getbootstrap.com/): Provided useful components that assisted my site’s functionality (e.g. responsive navigation menu)
+-	[VSCode]( https://code.visualstudio.com/): An open source IDE that can be used online and locally on your desktop.
+-	[GitPod]( https://www.gitpod.io/): An IDE that can be used online and locally on your desktop.
+-	[GitHub]( https://github.com/): A version control software that can has both desktop and online platforms.
+-	[Dillinger](https://dillinger.io/): An extremely useful markdown complier tool that allows you to check your code is formatted correctly on the README.md file.
+-   [Responsively](https://responsively.app/download): Web Browser that allows you to check the degree to which you website is responsive on various device sizes and screen orientations.

 ## Section 5: JQuery
 The project uses JQuery to simplify DOM manipulation.